SciTools/cartopy/README.md

 our [contributing guide](.github/CONTRIBUTING.md) for more details on how you can get involved.

-Cartopy is released under a BSD license with a shared copyright model.
+Cartopy is released under the 3-Clause BSD license with a shared copyright model.
 See [LICENSE](LICENSE) for full terms.

 The [Met Office](https://metoffice.gov.uk) has made a significant